zaihanoi/zaihanoi.github.io/wu/2million/2million.md

 By this way, I gained access to the server through `reverse shell`.
 (NOTE: Before inject reverse shell into target server, you have to open your computer port to hear the reverse signal from the server.
 My favourite tool to do this task is `nc`: `sudo nc -lvnp <Your_computer_port>`)

-14. I could only do some basic command in the server because my current identify in server was `www-data` user which has very low privilege.
+### Step 14.
+I could only do some basic command in the server because my current identify in server was `www-data` user which has very low privilege.
 So, next step, let make some basic, general scan.
-15. One of the most important file to check is `.env` file.
+### Step 15.
+One of the most important file to check is `.env` file.
 The `.env` file contain environment variables, sensitive data such as: DB_USERNAME, DB_PASSWORD,...
 The creators do not want to insert these environment variables and sensitive data into source code so they usually put them into `.env` file.

 ```bash
 www-data@2million:~/html$ find .env